 I’m thankful my writing professors in film school were industry professionals.
 They always stressed the structure of a script first, before any pages were even written.
 You must know your story and characters.
 Every scene must propel the story toward the climax and resolution.
 We used index cards, one per scene and mapped out the entire film on a big board.
 I have a 3’ by 4’ corkboard that holds about seventy index cards, more than enough to structure a feature screenplay.
 Of course, Final Draft has the same tools, but I like to see the entire movie flow up on the big board.
 Call me old school, but for me it has worked every time for my nearly dozen screenwriting assignment jobs.

-I remember my first writing assignment and two feelings come to mind — anxiety and terror.
+I remember my first paid screenwriting assignment and two feelings come to mind — anxiety and terror.
 It was my first time writing a movie under a deadline — and I was getting paid!
 There was no turning back and the producer was expecting great things.
 Luckily, I had a solid treatment going into page one and it helped guide me to complete the script on time.
 The process of starting with a solid structure helped me to become a more efficient screenwriter.
 This has been extremely important asset in my last eleven writing assignments.
 Of course, the producers would never allow me to start the script in the first place until they read and agree to a solid treatment first.
 Several times, the treatments were twenty pages and very detailed.
 I already worked out the story problems before they became problems.
 Now with nearly a dozen assignments under my belt, I love to have the security of a solid story treatment.
 It also forces you to live with your characters and their back stories before you start on the first page of script.

 Producers want to know they will get the script they are paying you to write – the only surprises are left for the audience.
 The investors and executives are expecting the script to reflect the treatment they just read as well.
 Producers hire you for that “your name here” feel.
 Studio mogul Lipnick hired Barton Fink for his “Barton Fink” feel.
 A tight structure may have helped him to get past the first line of his script and fill those blank pages to meet his deadline.
 Poor Fink.
 I’ve been in his situation when I didn’t have a treatment to follow, and I too came up against a wall.
 The first act is always easy to write.
 The set up is the fun part.
 It’s the long second act that will kill you.
 When you take your head out of the sand and look around, an unstructured act two becomes a vast barren wasteland.
 While you’re stumbling around and can’t see those fifty odd pages ahead of you, it’s a complete disaster and wastes precious writing time.

 I like the safety net a tight structure affords, but no producer will allow you to start on a screenwriting assignment job without a road map to follow in the way of a treatment.
 I was able to write my last script assignment in 34 days from start to finish.
 That included working through the Christmas holidays and being sick for three weeks.
 I started the assignment in mid December and by New Years, I was only on page 12 and was completely behind as I didn’t work much during the holidays.
 I was able to power through, working from my treatment and finished two and a half weeks later.
 I took another week for my own polish — I use a pen and make changes by hand, and then enter my final changes into the computer before turning in the script.
 I have yet to beat my record of twenty working days for a first draft.
 Again, that treatment was solid and I was able to power through and focus on the writing.
 Now, if the producer gave me two months, it would be a different situation, but I don’t have that luxury of time.